 Get there quicker

-People have signed up to your marketing list for a reason so there is absolutely no point in rambling on in every email you send them, after all almost everyone is scanning for the good bits.
-Keep your emails as short as possible while still containing all the key bits of information, a lot of people read emails on their phones so endless scrolling is a no go.
+People have signed up to your email list for a reason so there is absolutely no point in rambling on in every email you send them, after all almost everyone is scanning for the good bits.
+Channel your inner digital marketer and keep your emails as short as possible while still containing all the key bits of information, a lot of people read emails on their phones so endless scrolling is a no go.
 Instead aim to say as much as possible in as few words as possible and have a click through to read more on your website.
 What looked great in a word document will almost definitely be too long for a marketing email so be firm but fair when it comes to trimming.
 Also, if they click to read more you will know where their interests lie and can use this information to send more targeted, relevant information going forward.

-With Smart Messenger you have the ability to preview emails while you’re building them so you can easily see exactly how they’ll look on a phone, tablet, or computer.
-We also have a test send function so you can double check everything is as it should be before sending.
+With Smart Messenger you have the ability to preview emails while you’re building them so no matter which types of emails you are creating, you can easily see exactly how they’ll look on a mobile devices such as a phone or tablet as well as laptop and desktop computers.
+We also have a test send function so you can double check everything is as it should be before it is time to send.

 So, there you have it, our top tips for increasing email open rates.
 If you follow our advice, we are sure you’ll see open rates soar.
 For more information about how Smart Messenger can help you get in touch with our friendly team on 01603 858250.

 Ready to kickstart your marketing or inspired to explore what else you could achieve?

 Our expert team are ready to help you achieve your goals – and get great results.
 Ask a question, book a demo or get an expert perspective today.

 There's been a problem, please try again later.